scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 </div><br>
 Related Links: <a href="https://blog.thingsboard.io/2017/01/temperature-upload-over-mqtt-using.html">Tutorial documentation

-#### Raspberry Pi GPIO control using Thingsboard
+#### Raspberry Pi GPIO control using Pacificsoft
-This video tutorial shows a demo about how to contro Raspberry Pi GPIO over MQTT using Python and Thingsboard.
+This video tutorial shows a demo about how to contro Raspberry Pi GPIO over MQTT using Python and Pacificsoft.
 For more details and source code reference, please refer to the tutorial documentation in the related links.

 <br>